Vancouver is paradise for outdoor enthusiasts thanks to its mountains, abundance of nature, beaches, world-class parks and recreational opportunities.

 Best Year-Round Outdoor Activities

 Some of the Lower Mainland’s best places for outdoor recreation are its parks.
-See Vancouver Outdoors in the Spring, Summer and Fall below for details.
+See Outdoors in Spring, Summer and Fall below for details.
 Those three seasons are the best times to be outdoors, unless you’re looking for snow.

 Outdoors in Spring, Summer and Fall